xDivisionByZerox/find-duplicate-images/README.md

 A little script to find duplicate images by content in a given directory.

 # How to use
 > ❗ Make sure to have at least node version 14 installed on your local machine.
+You can download the latest version [here](https://nodejs.org).

 Clone the repo.
 ```